Top Timesaving Tips for Professionals.

 Tip #3: Need a client's prior year AGI/PIN?
 Use the Practitioner PIN method

 The Practitioner PIN can take the place of a taxpayer's Prior Year PIN, Prior Year AGI, or IRS-issued EF PIN.
 While the Practitioner PIN method still requires a Self-Select PIN, it allows you to create the Self-Select PIN.
 For more information about the Practitioner PIN method, refer to this IRS FAQ or IRS Publication 1345 (pages 19 to 21).

 To avoid entering your Practitioner PIN each time you e-file a return, enter your PIN in Master Information in TaxAct.

-If you still can't find the answer, click Help in the main menu, then Technical Support for additional resources and our contact information.
+If you still can't find the answer, click Help in the main menu, then Support Options for additional resources and our contact information.